fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerFirewallRule.md

 PS C:\>New-AzureSqlDatabaseServerFirewallRule -ServerName "lpqd0zbr8y" -RuleName "FirewallRule24" -StartIpAddress 10.1.1.1 -EndIpAddress 10.1.1.2
 ```

-This command creates a firewall rule FirewallRule24 on the ssSDS server named lpqd0zbr8y.
+This command creates a firewall rule FirewallRule24 on the Azure SQL Database server named lpqd0zbr8y.
 The command specifies an IP address range.

 ### Example 2: Create a rule that allows all Azure services